Kazhdan quotients of Golod-Shafarevich groups: Presentations for subgroups of Golod-Shafarevich groups.

 \begin{proof} Let $F=F(X)$, $\pi:F\to G$ the natural surjection, and $F'=\pi^{-1}(L)$, so that $[F:F']=p$.
 By Lemmas~\ref{weight1} and~\ref{weight2}(b)(i) there exists a free generating set $\Xgal$ of $F$ such that \begin{itemize} \item[(i)] The change of generators $(X,R)\to (\Xgal,R)$ is $D$-good. \item[(ii)] $F'\supseteq \Xgal\setminus\{x\}$. \end{itemize} We claim that \begin{itemize} \item[(iii)] $R$ contains no elements which are $\Xgal$-linear in $x$. \end{itemize} Indeed, by (ii) we have $F'=\la \Xgal\setminus \{x\}\ra\Phi(F)$, so (iii) simply asserts that $R\subset F'$.
 Suppose this is not the case.
 Then $\la R\ra F'=F$, whence $L=\pi(F')=\pi(\la R\ra F')=G$, a contradiction.

-Let $(X',R')$ by the presentation obtained form $(\Xgal,R)$ by applying the $p$-descent at $x$ (such $p$-descent is possible by condition (iii)).
+Let $(X',R')$ be the presentation obtained form $(\Xgal,R)$ by applying the $p$-descent at $x$ (such $p$-descent is possible by condition (iii)).
 Condition (ii) implies that $\Gp(X',R')=L$, so (a) holds.
 Note that (b) holds by Lemma~\ref{valuations}(g).

 Now let $i=D(x)$.
 Inequality in (d) holds by condition (i) and Lemma~\ref{valuations}(e)(f).
 It remains to prove (c).
 For a subgroup $H$ of $G$ we set $H_n=H\cap G_n$ and $c_n(H)=\dim_{\Fp}(H_n/H_{n+1})$.
 Then it is easy to see that $c_n(G/K)=c_n(G)-c_n(K)$ and $c_n(L/K)=c_n(L)-c_n(K)$.
 Since $L$ is a subgroup of index $p$ in $G$, there exists unique $j\in\dbN$ such that $c_n(L)=c_n(G)$ for $n\neq j$ and $c_j(L)=c_j(G)-1$, and we only need to prove that $j=i$.
 It will suffice to show that $L_i\neq G_i$ and $L_{i+1}=G_{i+1}$.